raymondhs/pytorch-char-rnn-truecase/README.md

 * PyTorch version >= 1.1.0
 * Python version >= 3.5

 Below example shows training and truecasing on the Wikipedia data set.
-Refer to `train.sh` and `test.sh` for running the experiments in the paper.
+Refer to `train.sh` and `test.sh` for running the experiments in the paper (only LSTM is supported).

 ### Training